How Sui Move differs from Core Move

 In core Move, global storage is part of the programming model and can be accessed through special operations, such as move_to, move_from and many more global storage operators.
 Both resources and modules are stored in the core Move global storage.
 When you publish a module, it’s stored into a newly generated module address inside Move.
 When a new object (a.k.a. resource) is created, it's usually stored into some address, as well.

 But on-chain storage is expensive and limited (not optimized for storage and indexing).
 Current blockchains cannot scale to handle storage-heavy applications such as marketplaces and social apps.

 So there is no global storage in Sui Move.
 None of the global storage-related operations are allowed in Sui Move.
-(We have a bytecode verifier for this to detect violations.)
+(There is a bytecode verifier for this to detect violations.)
 Instead, storage happens exclusively within Sui.
-When we publish a module, the newly published module is stored in Sui storage, instead of Move storage.
+When you publish a module, the newly published module is stored in Sui storage, instead of Move storage.
 Similarly, newly created objects are stored in Sui storage.
-This also means that when we need to read an object in Move, we cannot rely on global storage operations but instead Sui must explicitly pass all objects that need to be accessed into Move.
+This also means that when you need to read an object in Move, you cannot rely on global storage operations but instead Sui must explicitly pass all objects that need to be accessed into Move.